namdnguyen/namdnguyen.com/README.md

 All other code for this software is licensed under the MIT License.

-Copyright (c) for portions of namdnguyen.com are held by Alexander Shelepenok, 2016-2019 as part of gatsby-starter-lumen.
-All other copyright for namdnguyen.com are held by Nam D. Nguyen, 2019.
+Copyright (c) 2019 Nam D. Nguyen

+Copyright (c) 2016-2019 Alexander Shelepenok

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal